 Fats – Omega 3 fats help reduce your risk of heart disease, stroke and cancer.
-Include 1-2 portions of oily fish each week eg salmon, fresh tuna, mackerel, sardines and pilchards.
+Include 1-2 portions of oily fish each week eg salmon, mackerel, sardines and pilchards.
 If you don’t like fish include more nuts and seeds like walnuts, flaxseeds and chia seeds.
 We all need some fat but too much is not helpful because it’s packed with calories.
 Measure fat and oil when cooking and use oils with a good amount of omega 3 fat such as rapeseed oil.
 Choose lean cuts of meat and check labels.
 Choose low fat dairy products.
 The jury is still out on saturated fats so until all the evidence has been evaluated the advice is to keep saturated fats to a minimum, so check labels and look for products low in saturated fats.

 Dairy products and alternatives – These are essential for calcium.
 The best way to make sure you are getting enough is to have 2-3 portions of dairy foods/day eg milk with cereal, a glass of milk to drink, a matchbox sized piece of cheese or a yogurt.
 Remember that low fat dairy products contain just as much calcium as full fat.
 If you don’t eat dairy make sure that the substitutes you use have calcium added.